2D score based estimation of heterogeneous treatment effects: Introduction

-We target at constructing an accurate and interpretable estimator for treatment effects that conditions on both propensity and prognostic scores and assumes a piecewise constant structure in treatment effects.
+We target at constructing an estimator for treatment effects that conditions on only two quantities, propensity and prognostic scores, and we assume a piecewise constant structure in treatment effects.
 We take a step further from score-based matching algorithms and propose a data-driven approach that integrates the joint use of propensity and prognostic scores in a matching algorithm and a partition over the entire population via a non-parametric regression tree.
 In the first step, we estimate propensity scores and prognostic scores for each observed unit in the data.
 Secondly, we perform a $K$-nearest-neighbor matching of units of the treatment and control groups based on the two estimated scores and forth construct a proxy of individual treatment effects for all units.
 The last step involves growing a binary tree regressed on the two estimated scores.

 The complementary nature of propensity and prognostic score methods supports that conditioning on both the propensity and prognostic scores has the potential to reduce bias and improve the precision of treatment effect estimates, and it is affirmed in the simulation studies by \citet{Leacy14} and \citet{Antonelli18}.
 We also demonstrate such advantage for our proposed estimator across almost all scenarios examined in the simulation experiments.